HookRace/hookrace-web/www/_posts/2016-06-14-writing-a-2d-platform-game-in-nim-with-sdl2.markdown

     map.checkPoint(point2d(pos.x + size.x, pos.y + size.y + 1))
 {% endhighlight %}

-Meanwhile `textBox` considers the player as an axis aligned boundary box, and tells us if the player is stuck inside of any solid walls:
+Meanwhile `testBox` considers the player as an axis aligned boundary box, and tells us if the player is stuck inside of any solid walls:

 {% highlight nim %}